 It’s one thing when you’re being empathetic in support of others.
 It’s another when it’s bleeding into your own life, as well.

-So, when I logged on to Facebook or saw my Instagram feed, I’d read every update and status and internalize it past it’s face value.
+So, when I logged on to Facebook or saw my Instagram feed, I’d read every update and status and internalize it past its face value.
 Negative words that weren’t directed at me would drive me up the wall.
 I’d get frustrated about things that weren’t mine or anyone else’s business, but the words would be boldly written across my feed anyway.
 I came to realize, this is my problem, not someone else’s.
 So, instead of badmouthing someone or getting annoyed, I decided to take initiative.

-Here’s the thing I want made very clear: this blog post isn’t about what you put out there on the internet for your friends and followers to see.
+Here’s the thing I want to be made very clear: this blog post isn’t about what you put out there on the internet for your friends and followers to see.
 Frankly, that’s a whole other topic and it’s not what I’m addressing.
 The point here is, you are in control of what you see on social media.
 Period.
 If someone posts something that makes you uncomfortable, unfollow them.
 There’s no need to make a scene.
 It’s clean, quick, and easy.
-On Facebook in particular, you can unfollow someone, taking their updates off of your feed, and still stay friends with the person.
+On Facebook, in particular, you can unfollow someone, take their updates off of your feed, and still stay friends with the person.
 On websites like Tumblr, you can blacklist certain tags so that they won’t show up on your dashboard anymore.
 The options are endless.

 You are in control of what you see on social media.
 Period.